MelonCave/original/About.md

 9) Stop enabling addicts, time wasters and people who need or want friends to engage in bad habits with them

-10) NEVER EVER LOOK IN THE REAR VIEW MIRROR ... let the dead bury their dead.
+10) NEVER EVER LOOK IN THE REAR VIEW MIRROR ... let the dead bury their dead ... kill off all of the zombie processes and intiators of zombie processes.